ugasmartwatch/ugasmartwatch.github.io/README.md

     - log section
     - activity graph
     - survey results
+ > login.html
+ - contains a username and passord field for login
+ - contains a box that users can tick to remember login
  > reminders.html
  > reminders.js
  - Contains js code for pop-up in reminder